 Some parents become overly cautious during their journey of parenting because they have been through an unpleasant experience, therefore, they try to help their children to avoid going through the same experience(s) even if there is no symptoms or indications to the possibility that their child is about to face what is such a hypothetical issue.

-In your case you were worried about what happened to you when your beloved father passed away, and you are trying to protect your child from going through the same dilemma if he is not with you for any reason to the extent that you wonder if you have to put an end his attachment to you.
+In your case, you were worried about what happened to you when your beloved father had passed away, and you have been trying to protect your child from going through the same dilemma if he is not with you for any reason to the extent that you wonder if you have to put an end to his attachment to you.

-Of course, you should not be thinking about putting an end to this beautiful relationship that you and your son are enjoying together; yet, you should add more ingredients to make it such a fruitful one.
-You should always, make sure he is independent, and able to survive in wilderness without ever compromising this attachment.
-As a matter of fact this attachment will be a great asset you can utilize to secure that your son deals with the world with the confidence that you are there for him, and that you will never let him down.
+Of course, you should not be thinking about putting an end to this beautiful relationship that you and your son enjoy together; yet, you should add more ingredients to make it such a fruitful one.
+You should always make sure he is independent and able to survive in wilderness without ever compromising this attachment.
+As a matter of fact, this attachment will be a great asset you can utilize to secure that your son deals with the world with the confidence that you are there for him and that you will never let him down.

-The circumstances of your former home explain a lot of those fears that your son has towards his room, and finding that he has to sleep all by himself in there.
-As you said the former home was smaller, and he did not even have a room.
+The circumstances of your former home explain a lot of those fears that your son has towards his room and finding that he has to sleep all by himself in there.
+As you said, the former home was smaller, and he did not even have a room.
 Obviously, he will be afraid to be all by himself in a room.
-It is not his room yet, as he does not use it, so let’s I help him to make it his room first.
+It is not his room yet as he does not use it, so let’s help him to make it his room first.

-I would like you to spend most of your time with him in his room, trying to get him used to it.
-Actually, sleep with him for couple of nights on his bed, and gradually start to explain to him that you will be sleeping with dad in the master bedroom, “Mom and Dad are always there for you, if you need anything, just call us and we will come right to you”.
-So in case, he does not feel secure in his room in the beginning – which is very likely to happen- do not let him come to join your bedroom.
-Make him feel secure in his own room by making yourself accessible to him, and by doing things together in his room.
+I would like you to spend most of your time with him in his room trying to get him used to it.
+You can sleep with him for couple of nights on his bed and gradually start explaining to him that you will be sleeping with dad in the master bedroom: “mom and dad are always there for you, if you need anything, just call us and we will come right to you”.
+So in case, he does not feel secure in his room in the beginning – which is very likely to happen-, do not let him come to join your bedroom.
+Make him feel secure in his own room by making yourself accessible to him and by doing things together in his room.

 In your case, I do not believe that you should prevent yourself from enjoying your child comforting you when he feels from you the need.
-His comforting you is going to teach him that relationships are about give and take, and where he cares for whom he is attached to.
+His comforting you is going to teach him that relationships are about giving and taking and where he cares for whom he is attached to.
 It will never make you imperfect by any means.

-In the end, as far as your question tells me about your child, I can tell you that you are have an adorable child.
+In the end, as far as your question tells me about your child, I can tell you that you have an adorable and completely normal child.
 May God bless him.